Blayzeing/blayze.github.io/README.md

 In 2018 I received my bachelor's degree in Artificial Intelligence and Computer Science (with a year in industry) from the University of Sheffield, and subsequently continued on to my current position as a PhD candidate.

 In the past I have worked in the data analysis and defence sectors, predominantly working with and creating machine learning and AI systems.
-I am currently employed on a low-hours basis as a consultant to Lockheed Martin UK.

 ###  Links